-However, the place where I think the variable pay plays the biggest role is Sales.
-It then comes often in a form of a commission paid for transactions made, or in a form of bonuses for salespeople (usually "farmers") for certain behavior or reaching long-term goals.
+However, the place where the variable pay plays the biggest role is Sales.
+It then comes often in a form of a commission paid for transactions made ("hunters"), or in a form of bonuses for salespeople (usually "farmers") for certain behavior or reaching long-term goals.

-The experts in the field suggest that there are at least four reasons for the importance of variable pay in Sales:
+The experts in the field (for example Andris Zoltners suggest that there are at least four reasons for the importance of variable pay in Sales::

 1. Salesforce causality.